SamOBrienOlinger/PP4/README.md

 ### **Code**

-  - code for the opening times of the Cockapoo CLubhouse and Traininge Centre was initally taken from the Code Institute's Coders Coffeehouse practical examples and styled differnetly in CSS later:
+  - code for the opening times of the Cockapoo CLubhouse and Traininge Centre was initally taken from the Code Institute's Coders Coffeehouse practical examples.
+The details have been altered to make it relevant to thsi projcet and styled differnetly using CSS:

-    <h3>Open times</h3>
+  ><h3>Open times</h3>

     <table>
       <tr>